-- Arrival/Hallways

-- Classroom Disruptions

-- Dismissal

-- Tardy to Class

-- Skipping Advisory

-- Public Display of Affection

 - Hall Passes

 - Littering

 - Cheating/Forgery

 - Disruptive Items

 - Horse Play

 - Insubordination

 - Inappropriate Language

 - Theft under \$5.00

 - Destruction of classroom materials

+- Homework

+- Dishonesty

+- Disruptive Behavior

+- Gum/Candy

 DISCIPLINE FOR LEVEL I ACTS OF MISCONDUCT

 Disciplinary Procedures:

 There is immediate intervention by the staff member who is supervising the student or who observes the misbehavior.
 If the violation occurs in the classroom setting, the teacher may invoke the Classroom Management Plan as approved by the building principal.
 Repeated misbehavior may require a parent/guardian/teacher conference or a parent/guardian conference with a counselor, and/or administrator, and/or support personnel.
 An appropriate record of the offense and disciplinary action is maintained by the staff member prior to movement to Level II.